balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 </details>
 <br>

-Should you encounter any other unexpected issues while provisioning your device, please follow the instructions for our [Jetson Flash][Jetson Flash] tool to flash your device in recovery boot mode.
+Should you encounter any other unexpected issues while provisioning your device, please follow the instructions for our <a href="https://github.com/balena-os/jetson-flash">Jetson Flash></a> tool to flash your device in recovery boot mode.

 ## Post-provisioning UEFI firmware update